sio2project/sioworkers/README.md

 # Tests

-All tests in this project are being mnanaged with `tox`, which is simply invoked by running:
+All tests in this project are being managed with `tox`, which is simply invoked by running:

 ```console
 $ tox